 Dr Denise Caruso

-Dr Denise Caruso is the CEO of ANZSA for the last seven years.
+Dr Denise Caruso is the CEO of the Australia and New Zealand Sarcoma Association (ANZSA) for the last seven years.

 She holds a PhD in Immunology from the University of Texas/MD Anderson Cancer Centre, where she was a National Institutes of Health (USA) Fellow in Tumour Immunology and has been at the forefront of immunotherapy for solid tumours research.